cncf/devstats.archive/USAGE.md

 # Configuration

-You can tweak `gha2db` tools by environment variables:
+You can tweak `devstats` tools by environment variables:
 - Set `GHA2DB_ST` environment variable to run single threaded version.
-- Set `GHA2DB_JSON` to save single events JSONs in [jsons/](https://github.com/cncf/gha2db/blob/master/jsons/) directory.
+- Set `GHA2DB_JSON` to save single events JSONs in [jsons/](https://github.com/cncf/devstats/blob/master/jsons/) directory.
 - Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
 - Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
 - Set `GHA2DB_QOUT` to see all SQL queries.